wp-plugins/jquery-colorbox/readme.txt

 Donate link: http://www.techotronic.de/donate/
 Tags: jquery, colorbox, lightbox, images, pictures, photos, gallery, javascript, overlay, nextgen gallery, nextgen-gallery, image, picture, photo, media, slideshow, ngg
 Requires at least: 2.8.5
-Tested up to: 2.9.1
+Tested up to: 2.9.2
 Stable tag: 3.2

-Adds Colorbox/Lightbox functionality to images.
-They are grouped by post or page.
-Also works for WordPress and NextGEN galleries.
+Adds Colorbox/Lightbox functionality to images, grouped by post or page.
+Works for WordPress and NextGEN galleries.
 Comes with different themes.

 == Description ==

-Yet another Colorbox/Lightbox plugin for Wordpress. jQuery Colorbox features 9 themes from which you can choose.
+Yet another Colorbox/Lightbox plugin for Wordpress. jQuery Colorbox features 11 themes from which you can choose.
 See screenshots tab.
 Works out-of-the-box with WordPress Galleries and <a href="http://wordpress.org/extend/plugins/nextgen-gallery/">NextGEN Gallery</a>! (choose no effect in NextGEN settings)

 When adding an image to a post or page, usually a thumbnail is inserted and linked to the image in original size.